Keep It Together (song): Background and release

-When Madonna started work on her fourth studio album, Like a Prayer, she was already in an emotional state of mind, following her divorce with then-husband Sean Penn, her thirtieth birthday, and unfavorable reviews for her acting endeavors.
+When Madonna started work on her fourth studio album, Like a Prayer, she was already in an emotional state of mind, following her split with then-husband Sean Penn, her thirtieth birthday, and unfavorable reviews for her acting endeavors.
 She had certain personal matters on her mind that she thought could be the musical direction of the album.
 But she understood that as she was growing up, so was her core audience.
 Feeling the need to try something different, Madonna wanted the sound of her new album to indicate what could be popular in music.
 However, being raised as a Catholic, Madonna felt guilty about the failure of her marriage.
 She said, "Because in Catholicism you are a born sinner and you are a sinner all your life. ...
 I could not escape my past, nor could I relax".
 Saddened by what was happening with her, Madonna missed her family, her father and her siblings.
 She confessed to Becky Johnston for Interview magazine:

 The song was released as the fifth (sixth overall) and final single from the album on January 30, 1990, by Sire Records.
 "Keep It Together" was one of the first singles to be released in a CD maxi format, accompanied by an assortment of remixes.
 The radio mix stripped the track of its original instrumentation and added an R&B-House beat with the 12" mixes following this style.
 In Australia, it was released as a B-side with "Vogue" and charted as so; however it was distributed as a standalone 12" single by WEA Records International and later released as a standalone CD Maxi single in 1993.
 It was not released in the United Kingdom at all, where "Dear Jessie" served as the album's fourth single instead of "Oh Father" and "Keep It Together" respectively.